jsaari97/jsaari-com/content/about.md

 type: about
 ---

-My name is Jim Saari and I'm an young experienced web developer based in Kronoby, Finland.
-Coding is my passion and I'm always striving to improve my craft.
+My name is Jim Saari and I'm an young experienced full stack web developer from Kronoby, Finland.
+Coding is my passion and I'm always striving to improve my craft and learn new things.

 I have over three years of experience working on exciting and innovative projects, independently or in teams, leveraging the power of modern